ritesh99rakesh/gsocProposal/SymPy.md

 ---
 ## _Motivation_

 My motivation towards the project is my interest in probability and statistics, and algorithms.
-Also, due to my exposure to (probabilitic) machine learning, I feel that SymPy in general and Stats module in particular could be very handy in this and other fields.
+Also, due to my exposure to (probabilistic) machine learning, I feel that SymPy in general and Stats module, in particular, could be handy in this and other fields.
 Moreover, the people involved with SymPy has been so welcoming and have inspired to take up this project.

 ---